Europe 1832: Battle of Konya

 8 Jul 1832 Pampelido Landing

 Portuguese Liberal troops under former King Pedro IV—also former Emperor Pedro of Brazil—landed at Pampelido, at the mouth of the Mindelo to the north of Porto.
-The next day they entered Porto itself, which was immediately besieged by the Miguelite army.
-The siege would not be lifted until August the following year.in wikipedia
+The next day they entered Porto itself, but were immediately attacked by the Miguelists (absolutist supporters of King Miguel).
+The siege which soon followed would not be lifted until August the following year. in wikipedia

 21 Jul 1832 Constantinople Arrangement

-The France, Russia, and the United Kingdom signed the Treaty of Constantinople with the Ottoman Empire, bringing an end to the Greek War of Independence.
-The treaty established Greece as an independent state and defined the Arta-Volos line as its northern frontier.
-As the Great Powers had decided that Greece would become a kingdom, the throne was given to Prince Otto, second son of the King of Bavaria.in wikipedia
+In July 1832 France, Russia, and Britain signed the Treaty of Constantinople with the Ottoman Empire, bringing an end to the Greek War of Independence.
+The treaty established Greece as an independent state and defined the Arta–Volos line as its northern frontier.
+As the Great Powers had decided that Greece would become a kingdom, the throne was given to Prince Otto, second son of King Ludwig I of Bavaria. in wikipedia

 15 Nov–23 Dec 1832 Siege of Antwerp